peteasa/parallella-yoctobuild/README.md

 $ source prepareyoctobuild.sh
 ```

-This needs to be done once per session (if you don't want to run the script manually for each session, add a line to your `.bashrc` file).
+This needs to be done once per session.

 `oe-init-build-env` will change the working directory to the `build` folder.